Varshithareddy-71/Fake-News-Detection/README.md

 # Fake-News-Detection
 An NLP-based machine learning system that preprocesses news text and uses models like Logistic Regression, Decision Tree, and Random Forest to classify news as real or fake.

+Note: The datasets(Fake.csv and True.csv) used have been downloaded from kaggle.